daivan/gym/readme.md

 # Custom environments
 pip install pygame

+# Hyperparameter optimization
+pip install optuna
+pip install --upgrade optuna
+pip install tensorflow
 ```

 # For future installations regarding stable-baselines3
 You want to install stable-baselines3 v2.x.x but it is currently only in alpha.
 Hopefully by the time you read this it is released.
 If it is, then you can just install it with pip.
-If not, then you need to install it
+If not, then you need to install it.

 # Activate tensorboard
 to run the webserver for tensorboard go to the program that is currently logging and run this command